Jacob's Piano Production Course

 About the course

 In this course, I teach you all aspects of how I produce my tracks — from how to set up the keyboard for recording to a final master recording is ready.
 You will get a deep insight into my personal workflow and see what software and plug-ins I use, and ultimately you will have the knowledge to produce tracks in a quality similar to mine.
 I will go through both solo piano recordings as well as how to create beautiful string accompaniment.

 Do I need any equipment?

-(+1 hour videos for Windows compatible software)
+(+2 hours of video for Windows compatible software)

-No skills needed
+No skills needed!

 Short introduction to the course and how to approach it.

 In this introductory lesson, I discuss what is needed as a minimum (keyboard, software, etc.) to make nice-sounding piano recordings.
 I further introduce you to MIDI and show you how to set everything up so you are prepared for recording.

 Now it is time to make our very first piano recording.
 In this lesson, I first briefly introduce you to Logic (and Ableton Live and Cubase) and its features and then we make a piano recording.
 At last, I introduce my favorite software pianos and choose the one we are going to use throughout the course.